-The State of Montana is currently implementing a state-wide broadband service availability map.
-The project is funded by a grant from the National Telecommunications and Information Administration (NTIA) and is a component of the American Recovery and Reinvestment Act (ARRA) program.
+The State of Montana implemented a state-wide broadband service availability map.
+The project was funded by a grant from the National Telecommunications and Information Administration (NTIA) and is a component of the American Recovery and Reinvestment Act (ARRA) program.
 NTIA provides guidance for the project and defines the specific data to be collected, level of mapping detail, and final data formats.

 For Broadband Mapping, the National Telecommunications and Information Administration requires that all wired (DSL, Cable Modem, and Fiber to the End User) broadband service be reported at the census block level (the smallest geographic unit used by the United States Census Bureau) and wireless broadband service reported as a map area or coverage.
 In very large census blocks (greater than 2 square miles) wired coverage is report by street segments.

 The NTIA defines broadband availability as follows: "'broadband service' is 'available' at a location if the provider does, or could, within a typical service interval (7 to 10 business days) without an extraordinary commitment of resources, provision two-way data transmission with advertised speeds of at least 768 kilobits per second (kbps) downstream and greater than 200 kbps upstream to end-users at that location."

 To meet the objectives of this project, Montana developed a flexible and robust set of mapping methodologies.
 The methods implemented depend on the level of cooperation of broadband service providers, type of broadband technology being mapped, available public data, and other factors.

 Working with Providers